balderdashy/sails-docs/anatomy/myApp.md

 | expectIntegerId | false | Should Sails assume that every 'id' in the query string for actions on this controller be an integer? |
 | jsonp | false | Should Sails allow built-in CRUD methods to support JSONP for cross-domain requests on this controller? |

-You may also override these settings on a per-controller basis by defining a '_config' key in any of your controller files, and assigning it an object.
+You may also override these settings on a per-controller basis by defining a `_config` key in any of your controller files, and assigning it an object.

-### More Info